NEW: ALICE in Focus Series

 The COVID-19 pandemic has significantly altered lives in Palm Beach County.
 Households of all races, geographic areas, and income levels are facing physical health, mental health, and financial difficulties.

-United Way of Palm Beach County conducted a survey to better understand the true impact of COVID-19 on all households.
+United Way of Palm Beach County conducted a survey in 2021 to better understand the true impact of COVID-19 on all households.
 The report provides us critical insight about local challenges, identifies ways we can provide resources to those in need, and assists our planning for future investments.

 United for ALICE is a driver of innovation, research, and action to improve life across the country for ALICE and for all.
+Learn more about United for ALICE, access reports and use the interactive tools and resources.